mittens4all/Detect-Air/README.md

 # Detect Air

-This behavior pack uses scoreboards to detect if a player has nothing in their mainhand.
+This behavior pack uses scripts to detect if a player has nothing in their mainhand and assign the player a scoreboard value.
 You can then run your own commands based on the player's score.

 ## Installing the pack: